stratomercata/stratomercata-website/source/_videos/institutions-want-tokens-how-is-ethereum-keeping-up.md

 Like, and I think bridging, you know, like the Ethereum world with a traditional finance also like something that we're pretty excited to do in a couple of weeks.
 Yeah, that's awesome.
 We'll be also in Singapore FinTech Week next month, in DEF CON in Argentina, and we'll be also in Abu Dhabi for Finance Week.

 [[49:09]](https://www.youtube.com/watch?v=CNavXFv3ats&t=2949s) **Bob:**
+Cool.
+And Bob, where can people find you?
+So yeah, I'm on Twitter.

+Says my name, Bob Summerville with a W-I-L-L, not Ville, not Summerville.
 Not the German spelling of it.
 Yeah.

 Karen?
 K. James Lubin on X, YouTube, et cetera.